RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Introduction

-Against this background, in this paper, we propose a novel RIS-aided IM scheme, namely RIS-assisted generalized receive quadrature spatial modulation (RIS-GRQSM) which generalizes the system designs of \cite{dinan2022ris} and \cite{dinan2023ris} to provide an enhanced spectral efficiency.
-In the proposed RIS-GRQSM system, multiple antennas are selected independently for the in-phase and quadrature branches of the spatial symbols.
-The transmitter aims to adjust the phase shifts of the RIS elements to simultaneously maximize the relevant SNR components at \emph{all} of the selected receive antennas.
-To this end, a max-min optimization is defined and a solution is provided utilizing Lagrange duality.
-It is shown that the non-convex optimization problem involving a large number of complex variables is reduced to a system of nonlinear equations with a significantly smaller set of real variables, which can be solved numerically to obtain the optimal solution.
-Moreover, a low-complexity sub-optimal approach is also proposed that provides a closed-form solution.
-It is shown that the sub-optimal approach provides near-optimal performance in the case where a sufficiently large number of RIS elements is employed.
-In addition, we propose a scheme for multicast communications that is built based on the principles of the RIS-GRQSM scheme.
-In this scheme, the system operates similarly to the zero-forcing (ZF) precoding technique commonly utilized in multiple-input multiple-output (MIMO) systems, i.e., all users receive identical information with the same level of SNR.
-Finally, we demonstrate the bit error rate (BER) performance of the system through numerical simulations.
-The results show that the proposed RIS-GRQSM system notably improves the spectral efficiency and significantly outperforms the benchmark schemes.
+Against this background, in this paper we propose a novel RIS-aided IM scheme, namely RIS-assisted generalized receive quadrature spatial modulation (RIS-GRQSM), which generalizes the system designs of \cite{dinan2022ris} and \cite{dinan2023ris} to provide an enhanced SE.
+The key contributions of this paper are as follows: \begin{itemize} \item We propose a novel RIS-aided generalized spatial modulation system in which \textit{multiple} antennas are selected independently for the in-phase and quadrature branches of the spatial symbols.
+The proposed transmitter aims to adjust the phase shifts of the RIS elements to simultaneously maximize the relevant SNR components at \emph{all} of the selected receive antennas.
+At the receiver, we introduce a highly efficient, low-complexity, non-coherent energy-based greedy detector that directly demodulates the transmitted data bits. \item For the RIS phase shift optimization, we define a max-min optimization problem and provide an efficient solution, utilizing Lagrange duality.
+It is shown that the non-convex optimization problem involving a large number of complex variables is reduced to a system of nonlinear equations with a significantly smaller number of real variables, which can be solved numerically to obtain the optimal solution.
+Moreover, a low-complexity suboptimal approach is also proposed which can provide a closed-form solution.
+It is shown that the suboptimal approach provides near-optimal performance in the case where a sufficiently large number of RIS elements is employed. \item In addition, we propose a multicast communication scheme that is built on the principle of the RIS-GRQSM scheme.
+In this scenario, the system operates similarly to the zero-forcing (ZF) precoding technique commonly utilized in multiple-input multiple-output (MIMO) systems, i.e., all users receive identical information with the same level of SNR. \item We analyze the average bit error probability (ABEP) of the proposed RIS-GRQSM and multicast schemes under both suboptimal and optimal optimization approaches.
+It is worth noting that such an analysis is rarely feasible in existing works on RIS-assisted wireless communications, owing to the complexity of the numerical algorithms required for adjusting the RIS phase shifts. \item Finally, we evaluate the bit error rate (BER) performance of the systems through numerical simulations.
+The results demonstrate that the proposed RIS-GRQSM system achieves a notable improvement in SE and significantly outperforms the relevant benchmark schemes.
+Furthermore, the proposed multicast system attains performance close to that of the benchmark scheme, while offering a substantially lower complexity. \end{itemize} The rest of this paper is organized as follows.
+The system model and transceiver structure of the proposed RIS-GRQSM system are described in Section~\ref{sec:System-Model6}.
+We provide the problem formulation and its optimal and suboptimal solutions in Section~\ref{sec:optimization6}.
+The ABEP performance of the proposed RIS-GRQSM system is analyzed in Section~\ref{sec:performane_analysis}.
+Section~\ref{sec:Multicast-Communications} presents the proposed multicast communication transceiver design and its ABEP analysis, which can be regarded as a special case of the RIS-GRQSM system.
+The numerical results and comparisons are provided in Section~\ref{sec:Numerical-Results6}.
+Finally, Section~\ref{sec:Conclusion6} concludes this paper.